garethredfern/redfern-dev/content/articles/manage-user-state-vuex-and-firebase.md

 ### Using Actions to Commit Mutations

 The final part of this Vuex journey is to understand how actions work.
-Mutations can only run synchronously, we actually want this behaviour from them.
+Mutations can only run synchronously, we actually want this behavior from them.
 By running a synchronous method you can reliably know that it will change the state when you need it.

 Suppose we want to make an asynchronous call to a 3rd party API though, how would we do that?
 We add an action to commit a mutation only when the asynchronous method is complete.
 That way we can run asynchronous code and only commit to state once the data is returned.
 Let’s have a look how we do this in our app.